 The woman ordered a cappuccino.

 The verb in the sentence is ordered.
 It is the action that is being performed.
 The subject is the woman, she is performing the action.
-The object is cappuccino, the thing that is affected by the action.
+The object is a cappuccino, the thing that is affected by the action.

 Indirect Object